magnussolution/magnusbilling7/wiki/en/modules/sip/sip.rst

 Username
 --------

-| User that this SIP account is associated with.
+| User that this SIP user is associated with.